What traits does a person have? Description of people's character: individual qualities and examples

 • Selfishness: a person thinks only about himself and his desires.

-• Altruistic: A person thinks about others.
+• Altruism: a person thinks about others.

 Characterize the context and external environment

-• Complete, incomplete or intelligent family
+• Complete, single-parent or intelligent family

 • Personality temperament: choleric, phlegmatic, melancholic, sanguine